JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

      the exact emitted split.
 Typed `exact` placements may instead carry a strictly increasing integer boundary group; that group is validated, hashed, and emitted without changing the compatibility path.
 The normal equal-width conversion looks like it throws away information, but it doesn't: once a boundary is registered, each stage computes its own chunk from scratch off a registered 1-bit carry-in, so that stage's delay depends only on its own chunk width, not on where along the leaf's *unregistered* delay axis the cut nominally sits.
-Since real per-width delay is monotonic (and concave — sky130 measured `D(10)=2.607ns`, `D(34)=3.851ns` for a 34-bit `MINUS`, nowhere near linear), minimizing the worst stage's delay for a given stage count means equal-width chunks, full stop — an earlier version of this fix instead inverted a delay-fraction curve to place *uneven* boundaries, which measurably missed real sky130 timing goals that the plain equal-width split (and even the original linear-fraction model) met.
+Since real per-width delay is monotonic (and concave — sky130 measured `D(10)=2.607ns`, `D(34)=3.851ns` for a 34-bit `MINUS`, nowhere near linear), minimizing the worst stage's delay for a given stage count means equal-width chunks, full stop — an uneven, delay-fraction-derived boundary measurably misses real sky130 timing goals that the plain equal-width split meets, even when it looks better for one isolated leaf in isolation.
+Locally optimal per-leaf boundaries do not reliably predict whole-design QoR after real lowering (fanout and max-capacitance effects dominate there instead), so exact per-leaf boundaries remain available as an internal placement mechanism (`exact_bit_boundaries`) rather than the default allocation policy.

-     **Current-model exact-boundary result (2026-08-21).** All subtract
-     boundaries 1..33 were mapped in isolation under unchanged model V4.
-     Bit 24 was best in isolation (345.96 MHz versus 314.96 MHz at the equal bit-17 split), but the full 49-stage Divider became much worse at 144.43 MHz; bits 28 and 33 reached only 152.06 and 162.99 MHz.
-The bit-24 full path contained a 64-fanout NOR and a 3.92 ns max-capacitance violation.
-Local leaf optimality therefore did not predict flattened whole-design QoR, and exact subtract boundaries were retained as an internal mechanism rather than made the ordinary allocation policy.
    - `SPLIT_KIND_MUX_BITS` (every built-in MUX): the initial landscape deliberately exposes only the normal operation-output boundary.
 A typed physical placement may split the packed output bits, however, making each stage's